infogram/infogram-java/README.md

 ##Usage

-To make the API calls, use the `am.infogr.api.InfogramAPI` class.
+To make the API calls, use the `net.infogram.api.InfogramAPI` class.
 The response is wrapped in an appropriate Response object, containing the metadata and the body of the response.
 The response body can be accessed via a `java.io.InputStream`.

 ```java
 import net.infogram.api.InfogramAPI;